divyansh-stat/headstart_assignment/README.md

 ### Notes

 Due to very less experience with API, could not fetch public issues.
 Instead picked a random Repo and fetch 30 issues sorted by latest comment.
 The resultant set had very few reactions and thus plotting 3 and 4 visualisations from the task didn't make sense.

+Overall, the task was very challenging as it focused more on software skills than data science/statistical knowledge.
+Can do better with more experience with APIs.

+### Speed

+Total time taken was 7 hours.
+First two hours were spent on setting up laptop from scratch, installing brew, python and other packages.
+Due to very less experience with API, spent another 2 hours reading and testing different functions from the GitHub API.
+Struggled for 1 hour with the authentication and trying to write a python script.
+Next 1 hour was spent in writing the fetch function and the last 1 hour was spent in processing the json output and plotting the results.

+### How to run

+1. After extracting the whole package, change the credentials to own github profile's in the oauth.sh file.
+2. Run oauth.sh file in the terminal (which should create a txt file of token)
+3. Run fetch.py from the command line (this should print the first 5 issues of the repo selected)
+4. Run create_csv_of_json_issues.py
+5. Run /visualisation/plot.py